 Qualifying for a Home Construction Loan

 Now that you have a plan for your new home, it’s time to qualify for your construction loan.
-In many ways, the process is the same as qualifying for a traditional mortgage.
+In many ways, the process is the same as qualifying for a traditional mortgage loan.
 The construction loan lender will review your financial situation and decide if you present a relatively low risk.
 Some of the things that a construction loan provider looks at include:

 - Credit score: This is the most important element of any home loan, and it’s no different with a construction loan.
 In fact, because there might not be anything of tangible value before construction, you might need an even higher credit score.
-You usually need at least a 680 credit score to qualify, so you need to improve your credit score if you’re not there yet.
+You typically need a minimum credit score of 680 to qualify, so you need to improve your credit score if you’re not there yet.

 - Debt-to-income (DTI) ratio: As with a regular mortgage, the lower your debt-to-income ratio, the better off you’ll be.
-Most lenders require that your DTI be no more than 45% of your monthly income.
+Most lenders require that your DTI be no more than 45% of your gross monthly income.

 - Down payment: While you might be able to get by with 5% or less for a down payment with a traditional mortgage (FHA, USDA, and VA loans famously come with much lower down payments), a construction loan is a different story.
 You’ll likely have to put down at least 20% to make it happen.
 In some cases, though, as with a renovation loan, you might get away with a lower down payment.

 By planning ahead and making sure your finances are in order, you have a better chance of qualifying for a construction loan.